 The point here is that it’s not just the traditional “Law” that needs to be considered – but even corporate “laws” and policies.
 In order for OSINT to remain OSINT, the collection and use of the data need to be legal and legit.

-An OSINT investigation is just an OSINT investigation
+An OSINT investigation is simply an OSINT investigation

 OSINT investigations are just that – an investigation that collects OSINT data and that alone.
 It generally shouldn’t be associated with hacking, intrusion testing, physical security testing, undercover operations or any other security-related offerings.
 If your OSINT investigation starts to require the above, it might be a good time to recall a statement from the previous section: it might be time to get a warrant.